Dee Mackey

-He played college football at East Texas State and was a 24th round selection (287th overall pick) in the 1958 NFL Draft.
+He played college football at East Texas State and was a 24th round selection (287th overall pick) in the 1958 NFL draft.

 Personal

 Dee Mackey's son Kyle also played football professionally in the NFL and the Arena Football League.
-Mackey's granddaughter, Molly Mackey, played NCAA Division I softball at the University of Louisiana at Monroe from 2014–2015.
+Mackey's granddaughter, Molly Mackey, played NCAA Division I softball at the University of Louisiana at Monroe from 2014 to 2015.

 Dee Mackey died at his home in Gladewater, Texas of a heart attack.